 Why would anybody have a 30-year mortgage at about 3.50% and a bond portfolio currently paying around 1.8 to maybe 2.5% interest for safe government bonds?

 Leverage works only when the asset has a higher expected return than the liability!

-So, just to get everybody on the same page on where we’re going with this post, let’s look at the diagram below: Our blogging friend FinanciaLibre showed that if you have a stomach for volatility, you’re better off not paying down your mortgage any faster than you have to.
+So, just to get everybody on the same page on where we’re going with this post, let’s look at the diagram below: Our blogging friend FinanciaLibre (site is now defunct, unfortunately) showed that if you have a stomach for volatility, you’re better off not paying down your mortgage any faster than you have to.
 Use the leverage to get higher expected returns in an equity portfolio!
+(And don’t forget that stretching out the mortgage also reduces Sequence of Return Risk.
+Also, check out the discussion on this topic in our ChooseFI podcast appearance and the Friday Roundup.)
 In the diagram: Allocation 1, an all-equity portfolio plus a mortgage, is better than allocation 2, which is also an all-equity portfolio but smaller in size because we just paid off our mortgage.

 Today, we want to make the case that the inferior portfolio 2 is still not as bad as portfolio 3 with the same equity allocation but both a mortgage and a bond portfolio.
 If you want to merge the insights from FinanciaLibre and our ERN blog it would mean that bonds are just not very attractive.
 Even less attractive than we initially thought.